Describe a countryside area that you have been to: IELTS Speaking Cue Card

 What activities did you enjoy while visiting Poonmudi?

-During my visit to Poonmudi, I enjoyed hiking through the lush trails, exploring the local flora and fauna, and simply relaxing at the resort.
-The serene environment allowed me to engage in meditation and photography, capturing the stunning landscapes.
+During my visit to Poonmudi, I enjoyed hiking in the hills, exploring the lush valleys, and relaxing at the resort.
+The serene environment allowed me to connect with nature, and I also took part in some local cultural activities that enriched my experience.

-How does visiting the countryside differ from urban areas for you?
+How does visiting the countryside compare to city life for you?

 Would you recommend Poonmudi to others?
 Why?